shpati/LineWizard/README.md

-# Line Wizard v0.1
+# Line Wizard v0.1 (PSPad extension)
 VBScript for PSPad.
+Tested on PSPad 5.0.7 (32bit).

-Useful commands for text modifications, such as:
+This extension contains useful commands for text modifications, such as:

 Add text at the start of each line...
 Add text at the end of each line...